 In Qualicum, you can enjoy not one, not two, but three different ecological reserves.
 The Milner Gardens provide 70 acres of natural coastal beauty.
 Stop by, enjoy the many pathways winding through the park and take in the vast vistas of the Georgia Straight.
 Along with the Ancient Coastal Douglas fir forest, there are 10 Acres of sculpted woodland gardens full of indigenous plants like rhododendrons, cyclamen, and trilliums.
 Hamilton Marsh is a privately-owned and protected wetland that is perfect for bird watchers.
 Spot the many migratory birds such as ducks and geese.
 The nearly 900 acres are full of trails and viewing platforms for your pleasure.

 Of course, along with these special ecological reserves, you can enjoy all Qualicum offers and pick which activity suits you best.
 Golf year-round at the Pheasant Glen Golf Resort or the Qualicum Beach Memorial Golf Course, or head down to the beach and paddle peacefully into the evening sun in your kayak.
 Other local favorites include kite surfing, beachcombing, swimming, cycling, or if the weather is terrible, enroll in a workshop at the Old School House Art Center.

 Are you thinking of buying or selling a home in Qualicum?
 If you’re looking to buy a home, contact our Loyal Homes real estate agents, who can answer all your Qualicum community, neighbourhood, and real estate questions.

-If you’re thinking of selling your Qualicum, BC home, our associated Listing Realtors can provide information on recently sold comparable properties, up-to-date real estate market information, and professional tips to help you prepare and sell your house for top dollar.
+If you're a current home owner in Qualicum contemplating a sale, feel free to reach out for a free home evaluation.
+Our associated Listing Realtors can also provide information on recently sold comparable properties, up-to-date real estate market information, and professional tips to help you prepare and sell your house for top dollar.